-To discuss formal concerns, parents should schedule a meeting with a teacher or the Principal outside of the instructional school day.
+To discuss formal concerns, parents should schedule a meeting with a teacher or the Principal.
 Meetings can be scheduled directly with the individual, or by contacting the Main Office.

 Board Meetings

 As a public institution, all Board meetings are open to the public; parents/guardians are welcomed and encouraged to attend.
 Board meetings are held monthly and each meeting notice and agenda is publicly posted on the school site, the website and social media channels.